 If you decided to place the same amount of $100 in a parlay with the same bets, your odds would be 3.64, netting a massive profit of $264 if both bets hit.

 How to Bet on a World Cup Parlay?

 So, parlay bets are combined bets with better payouts, but how many bets can you combine?
 Adding too many wagers to your parlay is a risky move, with more parts that could go wrong and tank the entire bet.

 Parlays can include bets across multiple fixtures, not just a single game.
-When placing a World Cup qualifier parlay, the best thing to do is to combine bets that correlate. i.e., where if the first leg is a winner, it is more likely that the second and third will be too.
-Let’s check some of the best World Cup qualifier parlay types out there.
+When placing a Women's World Cup parlay, the best thing to do is to combine bets that correlate. i.e., where if the first leg is a winner, it is more likely that the second and third will be too.
+Let’s check some of the best Women's World Cup parlay types out there.

 Single-game parlays were legalized in Canada in August 2021 and have grown in popularity there ever since.
 If you’re keen to place a multi-leg bet but want to see it pay off sooner rather than later, this is the wager for you.

-With the excitement and action of the World Cup coming up, building a parlay with all of the bet legs in one match can be thrilling.
+With the excitement and action of the FIFA Women's World Cup coming up, building a parlay with all of the bet legs in one match can be thrilling.

-For example, Canada face-off against Belgium on the 23rd of November, and you want to back Canada for the win; with an over/under on the total score and a bet on both teams to score, your bet and payout would look something like this:
+For example, Canada face-off against Nigeria on the 20th of July, and you want to back Canada for the win; with an over/under on the total score and a bet on both teams to score, your bet and payout would look something like this: